rento-fox/Code-Guides/Intro To Programming/ITP Tutorial/ITP 02 Variables/README.md

     </tr>
 </table>

-Incrementing a variable is a common operation in programming, and it's often used in loops. <br>
+Incrementing a variable is a common operation in programming, <br>
-It is so common in fact, that many programming languages have a shorthand for it, <br>
+and it's often used in loops.
+It is so common in fact, that many programming languages <br>
-like `++` in C/C++ and Java, or `+=` in Python.
+have a shorthand for it, like `++` in C/C++ and Java, or `+=` in Python.

-The code below shows how to increment a variable in different programming languages, using shorthand.
+The code below shows how to increment a variable <br>
+in different programming languages, using shorthand.

 <table>
     <tr>